 MakenzieR on 18 Jul 2014 at 4:15pm

-Summer's in full swing, and you know what that means: outdoor festivals, backyard barbecues, and days at the beach!
+Summer's almost here, and you know what that means: outdoor festivals, backyard barbecues, and days at the beach!
 Unfortunately, there's nothing like a sunburn to put a damper on the fun, not to mention leave behind some pretty unsightly tan lines.

 However, there's more to using sunscreen than preventing crazy patterns and itchy skin.
 Any time a RealSelf user asks our doctor community how to prevent wrinkles and other signs of aging, their #1 tip is to wear sunscreen daily.
 Not only is UV radiation the most common cause of facial aging, but 90% of skin cancer is caused by exposure to the sun.
 (An even scarier statistic is the fact that one in five Americans are expected to develop the disease in their lifetime.)

 You may think your avoiding UV damage isn't always as simple as "my moisturizer has SPF 15," but there's far more to it than that.
 To help you avoid the risks of too much exposure, we turned to dermatologist Dr. Susan Van Dyke and the American Society for Dermatologic Surgery (ASDS) to bring you these seven facts about proper sun protection:

 1. Anything greater than SPF 50 provides the same protection"A 50 SPF blocks 98.00% of UVB light (the burning rays) while a 100 SPF will block 99.00%,” says Dr. Van Dyke.
 “This level of benefit [to either] is of course contingent on applying enough and reapplying frequently."